Looking for the best pizza in Trastevere?

 🥂 A Culinary Adventure in Rome 🥂

 Indulge in Rome’s flavors!
-This experience combines a hands-on cooking class, a street food tour, and a wine tasting for an unforgettable culinary adventure.
+This experience combines a hands-on cooking class, and a walking tour of Rome for an unforgettable culinary adventure.

 If you are looking for super simple, super local pizza and /or supplì (fried riceballs we often eat with pizza in Rome), don't blink or you will miss one of the best spots for this kind of pizza in Trastevere.